citp/privacy-policy-historical/a/ap/app/appcelerator.org.md

-> *The following text is extracted and transformed from the appcelerator.org privacy policy that was archived on 2016-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160601144956id_/http%3A//www.appcelerator.com/legal/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the appcelerator.org privacy policy that was archived on 2016-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161120210623id_/http%3A//www.appcelerator.com/legal/privacy-policy) for the most accurate reproduction.*

 # Privacy | Appcelerator Inc.

-Last Updated: January 1, 2014
+Last Updated: September 26, 2016

 #### Introduction